Nick Maximov: Ultimate Fighting Championship

 In June 2021, it was announced that Maximov had signed with the UFC.

 Maximov was scheduled to make his UFC debut against Karl Roberson on September 25, 2021, at UFC 266.
 However, due to medical issues Roberson was forced to withdraw from the event and he was replaced by promotional newcomer Cody Brundage.
 Maximov won his debut via unanimous decision.

 In his sophomore performance, Maximov faced Punahele Soriano on February 5, 2022, at UFC Fight Night 200.
 He won the fight via split decision.
 12 out of 16 media scores gave it to Maximov.

 Maximov faced Andre Petroski at UFC on ESPN: Błachowicz vs. Rakić on May 14, 2022.
 Maximov lost the bout after getting choked out in the first round via an anaconda choke submission.

 Maximov faced Jacob Malkoun on October 15, 2022, at UFC Fight Night 212.
 He lost the fight via unanimous decision.

 In late October 2022, it was reported that Maximov was released by the UFC.

 Post-UFC Career

 In his first fight since leaving the UFC, Maximov faced TUF 23 veteran Elias Urbina at Fury FC 95 on August 2, 2024.
 He would win the fight via submission in the first round.

 Professional Fighters League

-On April 12, 2025, it was announced that Maximov signed with Professional Fighters League and he was scheduled to making his PFL debut against Khalid Murtazaliev in a alternate bout on April 18, 2025, at PFL 3.
+On April 12, 2025, it was announced that Maximov signed with Professional Fighters League and he was scheduled to making his PFL debut against Khalid Murtazaliev in an alternate bout on April 18, 2025, at PFL 3.
 However, the bout was removed from the event after Maximov withdrew.